Dynamic-Capital/theprojectarchive/README.md

 The second argument sets `INGRESS_HOST`, which replaces `${INGRESS_HOST}` in `k8s/ingress.yaml` via `envsubst`.

 Ensure `kubectl` is configured for your cluster and you are authenticated to the container registry.

+The `k8s/postgres.yaml` manifest provisions a PostgreSQL database with a persistent volume.
+Credentials are supplied via `k8s/postgres-secret.yaml`, and `k8s/postgres-networkpolicy.yaml` restricts database access to the application pods.
+The app deployment (`k8s/deployment.yaml`) uses these values to form the `DATABASE_URL` environment variable.

 The deployment sets modest CPU/memory requests (`100m`/`128Mi`) and limits (`200m`/`256Mi`) and exposes liveness and readiness probes on the root path.